SysKitTeam/docs-spdockit/known-issues/permissions-wizard-issue.md

 ---
-title: Permissions Wizard issue
-description: >-
-  SPDocKit Workstation's people picker cannot find some users when using the permission wizards.
+description: SPDocKit Workstation's people picker cannot find some users when using the permission wizards.
-author: Iva Novoselic
-date: 25/5/2017
 ---

 # Permissions Wizard issue